MirageNet/FizzySteamyMirror/README.md

     Place the steamID64 into "localhost" then click "Client" Then they will be connected to you.

 Thanks to all developers of the original code for this work.
-I have just made it work for MirrorNG the original creators deserve the thanks
+I have just made it work for Mirage the original creators deserve the thanks